Tyopo131/Tyopo131/README.md

 🌱 I’m currently learning Python and C++.
 My C++ skills are currently better than my Python skills.

 🗝️ Commit signing:
 As of Tuesday, 11 February, 2025, I sign all of my commits.
-If there are any exceptions on certain dates, they will be reported here.
+If there are any exceptions on certain dates, they will be reported here:
+- 1st of March, 2025: 1 unsigned commit